mplloyd14/Zip-Kata/README.md

 But, looking at the routes.js, the route for our restricted page is protected and limited to the roleA role.
 Why did the server return the page instead of responding with a 401/Unauthorized status?

 For older browsers like IE9 angularjs uses #! to perform client side navigation (tricking the browser).
-When a URI with the #! in the path is 'reloaded', the browser actually only sends the URI portion to the left of the #, not the full client path.
+When a URI with the #! in the path is 'reloaded' in a "new" browser, the browser actually only sends the URI portion to the left of the #, not the full client path.

 The effect is that the server only receives a portion of the path and matches it's routes accordingly; in this case it matches on a route that is not protected by a role and therefore delivers the page.